 Elyse L. Lieberman, Ph.D.

-Elyse Lieberman, Ph.D. of Liberty Hill is a faculty member of Western Governors University in the Educational Leadership Department of the Teachers College and currently serves as the Director of Compliance for Liberty Hill ISD.
+Elyse Lieberman, Ph.D. of Victoria is a faculty member of Western Governors University in the Educational Leadership Department of the Teachers College.
 She is a member of the Texas Council of Administrators for Special Education and the Council for Exceptional Children.
 She has over twenty years of special education experience with students in diverse settings.
 Lieberman received a Bachelor of Applied Arts & Science in American Studies and Psychology from the University of Delaware and a Master of Education in Education Administration and a Doctor of Philosophy in Education Administration from Texas A&M College Station.

 Eric N. Lindsay

 Eric Lindsay of San Antonio is the Vice President and Legislative Director for the Paralyzed Veterans of America Texas Chapter.
 He retired as a Lieutenant Colonel after serving in the United States Army for 21 years.
 Lindsay received a Bachelor of Arts in History from Washington State University and a Master of Arts in Diplomacy and a Master of Science in International Business from Seton Hall University.